open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>path</b></td>
         <td>string</td>
         <td>
           path is the relative path of the file to map the key to.
-May not be an absolute path.<br/>
+May not be an absolute path.
+May not contain the path element '..'.
+May not start with the string '..'.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>mode</b></td>
         <td>integer</td>
         <td>
-          mode is Optional: mode bits used to set permissions on this file.<br/>
+          mode is Optional: mode bits used to set permissions on this file.
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>